 The Company is exposed to risks associated with extending credit to customers related to the sale of products.
 The Company does not require collateral to secure amounts due from its customers.
-At December 31, 2021, all of the Company's revenue was generated from a single customer in the United States.
+For the year ended December 31, 2022, approximately 85% of all of the Company's revenue was generated from a single customer in the United States.
+For the year ended December 31, 2021, all of the Company's revenue was generated from a single customer in the United States.